kun391/kun391/README.md

 Full stack developer
 --------------------

-I have more than 8 years of experience with Backend and Frontend, DevOps.
+I have more than 9 years of experience with Backend and Frontend, DevOps.
 I have worked on projects about Social Networks, Booking, Payment, Education, ERP, Management, and About us.
 The technologies I used are there: Laravel, Yii2, Nodejs, Python, RoR, Reactjs, Vuejs, and Docker, ...
 Experienced Developer with a demonstrated history of working in the outsourcing/offshoring industry.
 Strong engineering professional graduated from Viet Nam - Korea Friendship Information Technology College, Duy Tan University

 * 🌍  I'm based in Viet Nam
 * ✉️  You can contact me at [kunit391@gmail.com](mailto:kunit391@gmail.com)
-* 🧠  I'm learning Architecture
 * 🤝  I'm open to collaborating on Big data, 2-tech, blockchain

 <a href="https://www.github.com/kun391" target="_blank" rel="noreferrer"><img